-Pupils will build structures using eco - friendly buildings materials that have been used in developing countries or can be applied to projects in school or in the community.
-Pupils work with clay and sand, with sand bags, with willow and mini shingles to understand how an earth oven is built, how a sandbag arch can be made to carry their weight and how shingles are applied to a roof for maximum waterproofing.
+Pupils will have a go at building using some eco - friendly buildings materials that have been used in developing countries or can be applied to projects in school or in the community.
+Pupils work with clay and sand, with earth bags, with willow and mini shingles.
+They will understand how an earth oven is built, how a earth bag arch can be made to carry their weight and how shingles are applied to a roof for maximum waterproofing.

 With potential applications explained this is a chance to get really hands on and get a feel for the materials.
-Pupils will learn that they can handle materials effectively, working in groups and gain knowledge of simple eco-building processes.
+Pupil’s will learn that they can handle materials effectively, working in groups and gain knowledge of simple eco-building processes.

-Ideal for years 5 and 6 but year 4 can also enjoy the activities as part of a school eco topic.
-Allow (1.5 – 2 hours)
+Ideal for years 5 and 6 but year 4 can also enjoy the activities as part of a school eco topic Allow (1.5 – 2 hours)

-Design and technology KS2 investigate and analyse a range of existing products, use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups, apply their understanding of how to strengthen, stiffen and reinforce more complex structures
+Human and physical geography KS2 human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Design and technology KS2 investigate and analyse a range of existing products, use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups, apply their understanding of how to strengthen, stiffen and reinforce more complex structures